RyanJeong/sonarqube/README.md

 * Wget
 * Docker
 * Docker Compose
-* UFW (Optional, If you want to access the SonarQube from external, it may need to allow access)
+* UFW (Optional, if you want to access SonarQube from the external, you may need it to allow access)

 ## Quick Start